zowe/zowe-cli-ims-plugin/README.md

 [![codecov](https://codecov.io/gh/zowe/zowe-cli-ims-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/zowe/zowe-cli-ims-plugin)

-The IBM® Information Management System (IMS)™ Plug-in for Zowe CLI lets you extend Zowe CLI to interact with IMS resources (programs and transactions).
+The IBM® Information Management System (IMS)™ Plug-in for zowe CLI lets you extend Zowe CLI to interact with IMS resources (programs and transactions).
 You can use the plug-in to create new IMS applications or update existing IMS applications.
 For more information about IMS, see [IBM Information Management System (IMS)](https://www.ibm.com/it-infrastructure/z/ims).

 As an application developer or DevOps administrator, you can use IBM IMS Plug-in for zowe CLI to perform the following tasks: